zhangshenqi/Fault-Tolerant-Distributed-System/doc/active_replication.md

 ### Restoration
 After a replica is launched, it gets to know whether it is primary or backup when receiving the first membership from the replica manager.
 If it is primary, which means that it is the first replica in the system, no restoration is needed.
 If the replica is a backup, then it needs to restore states.

 Before the restoration, the new replica first asks all other replicas to be quiescent.
 This ensures that all replicas stop handling user requests.
 Then it asks other replicas in the membership one by one until a response is received.
-The response contains three parts: checkpoint, log and unhandled user requests in the set.
+The response contains three parts: checkpoint, log and unhandled user requests.
 After deserializing the checkpoint and re-handling requests in the log, the data is restored.
 Next, the replica will check those unhandled requests in the response.
 Those that are not in its own user request set will be stored in a separate restored user request set.
-Later, when handling those requests, the replica will not send responses to users.
+Later, after handling those requests, the replica will not send responses to users.
 Finally, the replica asks other replicas to stop the quiescent stage.

 ### Upgrade
 The primary replica in the system can die at any time.
 If it dies after telling some backups to handle a user request and before telling the remaining, backups may have inconsistent data.